-The following covers safety and storage of NEOGARD® coating materials.
+The following covers safety and storage of NEOGARD coating materials.
 Failure to follow these instructions can result in bodily injury or property damage.
-Material Safety Data Sheets (MSDS) must be on jobsite at all times.
-Two basic types of coatings for surface applied waterproofing systems are produced by NEOGARD®.
-They are solvent solution and solvent free coatings.
+MSDS must be on jobsite at all times.
+Two basic types of coatings for surface applied waterproofing systems are produced by NEOGARD.
+They are solvent based and solvent free coatings.
 Each type has specific hazard potentials and storage requirements.
-Solvent solution coatings have hazards associated with fire, solvent toxicity, and chemical toxicity.
+Solvent based coatings have hazards associated with fire, solvent toxicity, and chemical toxicity.
 Solvent free coatings have low fire risk but may require special care because of chemical toxicity.
+Water borne coatings have negligible risk of fire and moderate to very low chemical toxicity.
 Both the employer and workman must know precautions necessary to protect against fire, explosive combustion and toxicity.
-Refer to individual MSDS, product labels, product data sheets and application specifications which describe specific hazards content, proper use, and storage recommendations.
+Refer to individual product labels, product data sheets and application specifications which describe specific hazards content, proper use, and storage recommendations.

-An important safety precaution against fire, explosion and chemical toxicity is to provide ventilation at all times.
+An important safety precaution against fire, explosion and chemical toxicity is to provide adequate ventilation at all times.
 Most coating applications are in open exterior areas where natural ventilation minimizes hazards.

 When natural air movement is insufficient as in a confined area, forced air ventilation is required.
 Confined areas are best ventilated by equipment which exhausts the air from near floor level, since solvent vapors are heavier than air and tend to collect in low areas.
-A competent, properly equipped person must be stationed outside confined areas while work is in progress to assist in case of emergency.
+A competent, properly equipped man must be stationed outside confined areas while work is in progress to assist in case of emergency.

-Fire & Explosion Prevention
+Fire & Expolsion Prevention

-Flash points are listed for each NEOGARD® product containing solvent on the appropriate product data sheet.
-The workmen and foreman must know the flash point of the material being applied.
+Flash points are listed for each NEOGARD product containing solvent on the appropriate product data sheet.
+The workman and foreman must know the flash point for the material being applied.
 The flash point is the lowest temperature at which a coating gives off sufficient solvent vapor to form an ignitable mixture with air.
 This mixture of solvent vapor and air can then be ignited by an outside source such as sparks, flame, lit cigarettes, etc.